chadelofson/chadelofson/README.md

 ## I'm a Husband, Father, Developer!!

-- 🌱 I’m currently relearning Java 🤣
+- 🌱 I’m currently covering Python and AI Engineering 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Pivot to a full-time developer job in Backend development
+- 🥅 Goals: Pivot to Backend development
 - ⚡ Fun fact: I love to ride motocycles and bowl

 ### Connect with me: